Home

 Other products

-Sillanum Soft & the author
+Sillanum Soft and the author of VA

 My name is Alfredo Accattatis; I love electronics and software, and I have been working for years in commercial companies as software/firmware engineer and software designer.
-I've been writing programs for embedded systems (with DSP and MICROCONTROLLERS), for PC, for Avionic Computers and even for Mainframes, using C, C++, Pascal, Ada, REXX and assembly.
+I've been writing programs for embedded systems (with DSP and MICROCONTROLLERS), for PC, for Avionic Computers and even for Mainframes, using C, C++, Pascal, Ada, REXX, Matlab and assembly.
 I starting write VA during my free time just for fun and using (also) my DSP experience.
 The program was and is completely FREE.

 Why VA?